UsabilityEngineering/ux-portfolio-mnguyen1996/j03/README.md

 <img src="settings.jpg" alt="settings" width="800"/>

 There is also some additional settings that can be adjusted in order to optimize for best performance.
 Performance may be varied depending on the CPU and the GPU.
-Ideally we want zero latency of the output signal, so it can be adjusted until the goal has been reached.
+Ideally we want zero latency of the output signal, so it can be adjusted until the goal has been reached such as adjusting the Quality meter as shown above.